Huy-DNA/MPiSC/report/chapters/background/index.typ

 #figure(
   image("/static/images/mpi_win_lock_all.png"),
-  caption: [An illustration of our synchronization approach in MPI RMA], )
+  caption: [An illustration of our synchronization approach in MPI RMA.], )

 // === MPI+MPI